An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Linear Wave Analysis

 Here the Lorentz boost is

 and the coupling force is

 We assume the Eddington closure in the fluid frame, so the radiation stress--energy tensor has components

-We will assume $\prim$ specifies a stationary and homogeneous state.
+Let $\prim$ specify a stationary and homogeneous state.
 In order for Equations~\eqref{eq:sr_1d} to hold, it is then necessary and sufficient that $G^\alphab$ vanish.
-Assuming none of the absorptivities vanish, this is equivalent to requiring
+If none of the absorptivities vanish, this is equivalent to requiring

 and we will assume these relations always hold.

 Equations~\eqref{eq:sr_1d} are in flux--conservative form

 Linearizing with respect to perturbed primitives, with perturbations of the form